blackmagic-debug/black-magic-org/usage/rtt.md

 (gdb) run
 ```

-### MacOS
+### macOS

-On MacOS the tty devices have different names than on Linux.
+On macOS the tty devices have different names than on Linux.
 On connecting a BMP to the
 computer, 4 devices are created: 2 'tty' and 2 'cu' devices.
 GDB connects to the first cu device
 (e.g.: `target extended-remote /dev/cu.usbmodemDDCEC9EC1`), while RTT is connected to the
 second tty device (`minicom -c on -D /dev/tty.usbmodemDDCEC9EC3`).
 In full: